Unity-Technologies/ml-agents/docs/Learning-Environment-Create-New.md

 `ResetOnDone` mechanism and doesn't set a `Max Steps` limit for the Academy (so it never resets the environment).

-Finally, if the Agent falls off the platform,  set the Agent to done so that it can resets itself:
+Finally, if the Agent falls off the platform,  set the Agent to done so that it can reset itself:

 ```csharp
 // Fell off platform